 Firstly, a clear overshooting behaviour of all load signals is apparent.
-Comparing the strain gauge measurements for $M{\rm flap}$, $F{\rm thrust}$ and $M{\rm aero}$ with the signals reconstructed from the LDA measurements indicate a good match of signals by means of steady values as well as the dynamic overshoot.
+Comparing the strain gauge measurements for M{flap} , F{thrust} and M{aero} with the signals reconstructed from the LDA measurements indicates a good match of signals by means of steady values as well as the dynamic overshoot.
 Considering the uA model leads to a peak shaving of the overshoot.
-Also, the overshoot peak for the strain gauge signals, as well as for the reconstructed value with the uA model, are slightly shifted to higher t_0 values.
+Also, the overshoot peak for the strain gauge signals, as well as for the reconstructed value with the uA model, is slightly shifted to higher t_0 values.